 Hebrew in Israel: Government and population pull in the same direction

 The Hebrew language in Israel is a rare example of a government language policy that has worked well.
 The government of Israel took new citizens from all over the world, mostly Europe, and made the national language one that almost none of them, or anyone else, could speak!

 Hebrew was on the verge of extinction as a living language in the early 1900s, it was only used in religious literature, scholarly writing and ceremonies.
 With the Israeli governments proactive and thorough language policy it is now spoken by over 7 million people and as a first language by over 5 million of them (Sáenz-Badillos, 1996).

 The reason this was a successful policy unlike the other examples above is that there was agreement between what the people wanted and what the government wanted.
-The people wanted was to speak Hebrew in Israel for personal, social, religious and historic reasons so they were happy to support the policy thus doing most of the governments work for them.
+The people wanted was to speak Hebrew in Israel for personal, social, religious and historic reasons so they were happy to support the policy thus allowing the governments work to be effective.

 New Zealand Maori languages rejuvenated from the ground up

 The final example we will consider is the semi organic rejuvenation of Maori languages in New Zealand which were nearly extinct but were brought back to growth by organic community initiatives that were then bought into the education system and have now resulted in a nationwide Maori language policy (Spolsky, 2003).

 This is a case of a bottom up language policy initiated by the grass roots community and then adopted by the government which could be considered the dog wagging the tail, as it should be, rather than the government dictating to the people.

 Some examples of language policy are good, most are bad but none are necessary.
 Which brings us to the more fundamental questions of why do governments have language polices and should they have them at all?